 Finding the Best Places to Retire Since 2006!

-Overview: Matthews started out as a cotton producing center and grew up with the railroad.
-It sits between Charlotte, North Carolina and the South Carolina border.
+Matthews started out as a cotton producing center and grew up with the railroad.
+It sits between Charlotte and the South Carolina border in the southcentral section of the state.

 Climate: This area has a humid subtropical climate.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 20s, 30s and 40s.
 On average, the city receives 45 inches of rain and 3 inches of snow per year.